-The tenant can terminate an indefinite lease at any time by observing the statutory notice period.
+The tenant can terminate an indefinite lease at any time by observing the statutory notice period (see above, Landlord).
 A fixed-term lease can be terminated by the tenant if the parties have agreed a termination right for the tenant.
 However, any lease can be terminated by the tenant for cause, particularly if: